observIQ/embeddable-react-final/blog/blog..md

 git clone https://github.com/observIQ/embeddable-react.git
 ```

-Here we have a basic application to manage To Do lists, essentially the cornerstone of modern web development.
+Here we have or "To Do" application.
+A cornerstone of web development tutorials and this article will be no different.

 Without getting into too much detail we have a REST API which is implemented in `api/` and a React app in `ui/`.